-Over the years, the use and abuse of clandestinely produced amphetamines have spread.
-Today, clandestine laboratory production of amphetamines has mushroomed, and the abuse of the drug has increased dramatically.
+Over the years, the use and misuse of clandestinely produced amphetamines have spread.
+Today, clandestine laboratory production of amphetamines has mushroomed, and misuse of the drug has increased dramatically.

-• Bennies, Black Beauties, Crank, Ice, Speed, and Uppers
+Bennies, Black Beauties, Crank, Ice, Speed, and Uppers

 Amphetamines can look like pills or powder.
-Common prescription amphetamines include amphetamine and dextroamphetamine (Adderall®), dextroamphetamine (Dexedrine®), lisdexamphetamine (Vyvanse[TM]) and methamphetamine (Desoxyn®).
+Common prescription amphetamines include amphetamine and dextroamphetamine (Adderall®), dextroamphetamine (Dexedrine®), lisdexamphetamine (VyvanseTM) and methamphetamine (Desoxyn®).